Funks Grove, Illinois: Funks Grove today

 An 18.6 acre parcel within the largely privately owned grove was dedicated by the state of Illinois in 1985 as the Funk's Grove Nature Preserve.

 Due to fire suppression, the makeup of tree life in Funk's Grove is changing from historic times, with the original oaks not reproducing themselves naturally.

 Funks Grove continues to be a favorite landmark for users of historic U.S. Route 66, which is signed in McLean County as it passes through the grove.
 In addition, a rest stop lies on the edge of the grove on Interstate 55 at Illinois Milepost 149.
 The rest stop contains some memorabilia of the grove.

-Sugar Grove Nature Center
+Funks Grove Nature Spaces

-Sugar Grove Nature Center opened in October 2004 and is run by a non-profit organization.
-It features interpretive environmental exhibits, sensory displays, live animals and a wildlife viewing area.
-The center offers guided walks, after school workshops, family programs and programs for schools, preschools, homeschoolers and other groups.
+Funks Grove Nature Spaces opened in October 2004 and is run by a non-profit organization.
+Originally called Sugar Grove Nature Center, it was renamed in April 2024.
+It features a recreated tallgrass prairie and old-growth grove with trails to view native plants and wildlife; nature play spaces; bird and wildlife viewing spaces; and more.